prcutler/pi-dial/README.md

 ## Features
 * Control the volume of Zone 2 using a rotary encoder
 * Change the input source of Zone 2 using a rotary encoder
-* Mute the receiver by pushing the button on the volume rotary encoder
+* Mute the receiver by pushing the button on the volume rotary encoder and mute will scroll on the screen.
+(Hopefully it will catch my eye and remind me to turn it off so I don't wear out the needle on my turntable.)
 * Use the LCD display to show the current input, volume, and mute status
 * `systemd` service files included to start the programs at boot
 * 3D Printer STLs included (unfortunately, the CAD file has been lost)